Now to address some questions/issues that readers raised with respect to my polyphasic sleep experiment.

 I don’t believe you.
 You must be making this up: Nope, not my style to make up something like this.
 This is for real.

 Polyphasic Sleep Books/Resources: The only book I know of that covers polyphasic sleep is Why We Nap by Claudio Stampi.
 I haven’t read it, but I’ve seen references to it as I researched polyphasic sleep.
 Don’t ask me why the book is so expensive.
 You can also read about polyphasic sleep for free at Wikipedia.
 Follow the links at the bottom of that entry to see logs of others’ experiences.
-You can also join the Yahoo discussion group to find others who are trying it and sharing their experiences.
-Finally, do a Google search on polyphasic sleep.
+Finally, try a Google search on polyphasic sleep.